Mikrodidakt/bakery/documentation/build-bakery.md

 # Introduction

-Bakery is built using Rust.
-To build the source code and use it instead of one of the prebuilt deb-files the Rust tools needs to be installed.
-Feel free to use any Rust version but the version used can be found in the setup-rust.sh script.
-Bakery has been developed on ubuntu 23.04.
+Bakery is developed using Rust.
+To build the source code and utilize it instead of one of the prebuilt deb-files, Rust tools must be installed.
+You're free to use any version of Rust, although the specific version employed can be found in the setup-rust.sh script.
+It's worth noting that Bakery development primarily occurs on Ubuntu 23.04.

 # Build